-- When you set a Permalink for a blog post, WordPress will find your post and change all links on your site to point to the correct destination URL, even if you change the post slug, change the category for your post, or display your post under a different parent page.
+- When you set a Permalink for your post, WordPress will find your post and change all links on your website to point to the correct destination URL, even if you change the post slug, change the category for your post, or display your post under a different parent page.

-- Punctuation such as commas, quotes, apostrophes, and invalid URL symbols are removed and spaces are substituted with dashes to separate each word in your permalink.
+- Commas, quotes, apostrophes, and invalid URL symbols are removed and spaces are substituted with dashes to separate each word in your post URL.

-- Your permalink is shown below the post title field as soon as you save or publish a new post.
+- Your permalink displays below the post title field as soon as you save or publish a new post.